 The first project is a paper holder that I had actually made for my home office.
 However, this would also be great to use in a craft room for decorative craft papers or sticker sheets.
 The best part is that you can make it for practically free.
 All you need is a cereal box, some newspaper and maybe an embellishment or two.
-See the tutorial for the easy instructions.

 The next storage project uses another cost effective material that everyone should have on hand.
-These tin can storage caddies are so handy for pencils, paint brushes, markers or any small tools:
+These tin can storage caddies are so handy for pencils, paint brushes, markers or any small tools.

 A six pack container makes a terrific storage container with six natural sections for easy storing of a variety of materials.
 See the variety of different caddies that I made using different materials and embelllishments to cover the cardboard.